ongov/ontario-design-system/packages/ontario-design-system-component-library/readme.md

    ></script>
    ```

+_Note_: When working with bundlers, like [Vite](https://vitejs.dev/), the component library and framework specific versions should work out of the box.

 ### CDN

 A quick and easy way to get started with the Web Components without having to use a package is to use the published CDN version.
 The CDN used in this example is Unpkg, but other CDNs should work.